anagha-microsoft/hdi-kafka-dr/MirrorMakerLab.md

 ## 6. Setup in secondary Kafka cluster
+Repeat the steps performed in section 5 in the secondary Kafka cluster.
+Be sure to use the same topic name in both clusters for the lab - preferably follow instructions verbatim except for IP address and cluster names.

 ### 6.0.1.
 SSH into cluster
 Navigate to the portal, get the SSH command to connect to the cluster and SSH to the headnode.